jonocarroll/jarl/README.md

 ## Acknowledgements

 * [`lintr` authors and contributors](https://lintr.r-lib.org/authors.html): while the infrastructure is completely different, all the rule definitions and a large part of the tests are inspired or taken from `lintr`.
-* Davis Vaughan and Lionel Henry, both for their work on Air and for their advices and answers to my questions during the development of `jarl`.
+* Davis Vaughan and Lionel Henry, both for their work on Air and for their advices and answers to my questions during the development of Jarl.
-* R Consortium for funding part of the development of `jarl`.
+* R Consortium for funding part of the development of Jarl.
 * the design of Jarl is heavily inspired by [Ruff](https://docs.astral.sh/ruff) and [Cargo clippy](https://doc.rust-lang.org/stable/clippy/).

 ![](r-consortium-logo.png)